Events and alarms

 To see a list of events, enter setup mode and select Event in the Properties pane.
 See also Alarm list settings.

-Servers in alarm list (explained)
+Servers in alarm list

-On the left-hand side of the alarm list, you can view the event servers that the alarms originate from.
-Many XProtect VMS systems only have a single event server, but some systems may consist of several event servers in a hierarchy.
+Many XProtect VMS systems only have a single event server, but some systems consist of several event servers in a hierarchy.
 All the event servers you have access to are listed, and you can filter alarms by event servers.

-Alarm states (explained)
+Alarm states

-Alarms can be in one of the following states: New, In progress, On hold, or Closed.
 You can see the state of each alarm in the Alarm List, in the State Name column.
-The Filters pane lets you filter according to certain criteria.
-Initially, all alarms will be in the New state, but when an alarm is being handled, its state is updated.
+Use the Filters pane to filter according to certain criteria.
+Initially, all alarms are in the New state, but its state is updated when an alarm is being handled.

 Filter alarms